abeerbelal/Mastering-JavaScript-in-20-Days/Day 1.md

 We write JavaScript in:
 1. The browser's js  console
 2. local text editor e.g Vs code
 3. online playground e.g codepen

+### HTML& CSS& JS
+Html is the noun.

+CSS is the adjective, the description of the thing.

+JS is the verb, the action.
 <br>

 ## DOM (Document Object Model) ✨